- Very strong utility

 We encourage you to experiment to find your setup.

 Remember, just because something works for someone else, does not mean it has to and will work for you!

 RG15 is a reliable pistol with a high ammo count and lower damage per bullet.

 RG15 has a unique sight equipped by default and green laser sight.

 We recommend using this pistol with a muzzle brake to decrease the recoil.

-Both universal gadgets can serve Melusi R6 operator very well.
+Both universal gadgets can serve the Melusi very well.

 The main recommendation here is to check your team’s composition and decide based on team needs, as well as your preferred playstyle.

 Opening rotation holes is superior with Impact grenades.
 Grenades can also help with creating unpredictable lines of sights or new avenues for roaming.

 However, the usual choice of the universal gadget as a roamer for us is the Nitro cell.
 To a lesser extend C4 can fill in a similar role as grenades but gives additional killing power to deal with shield attackers or deny defuser plants.